TcoasfjsOrg/gamperzion/README.md

 # gamperzion
-Just a spot to put ideas on for now.
+Just a spot to work on sone things.